-4. RISE AND REPORT

-Council rose without report and adjourned the meeting at 5:20 p.m.
+4. RISE AND REPORT Council rose without report and adjourned the meeting at 5:20 p.m.
+Certified by Corporate Officer Signed by Mayor

 North Cowichan/Duncan Detachment Mayor's Report - ending September 30, 2019 Prepared for the Municipality of North Cowichan